 Hawai’i is home to over 435 different species of tropical fish.
-From the oddly shaped trumpet fish to the humuhumunukunukuapua’a Hawaii’s state fish, several of these species can be observed up close in the window of your kayak or while snorkeling.
+From the oddly shaped trumpet fish to the humuhumunukunukuapua’a Hawaii’s state fish, several of these species can be observed from your kayak or while snorkeling.
 Raccoon butterfly fish, yellow tangs, wrasse, moorish idols, parrotfish, goat fish, octopus and moray eels are among the many frequently spotted underwater animals found in the coral reefs around Turtle Bay.

 Hawaiian monk seals are among the most critically endangered mammals in the world.
 Only about 1,200 seals are alive today.
 There is a small and growing population of seals in the main Hawaiian Islands and a 2005 survey observed 76 seals here.
 Monk seals frequently haul-out on our shorelines to rest and molt.
 They may look sick, but they are usually perfectly healthy.
 Beaches at Turtle Bay are isolated from large human populations and are a favorite haul-out location.
 Shaka Kayaks team members work hand in hand with the HMRSTO to help protect the local monk seals at Kawela Bay.